Your Organising Committee

 Maya George (she/her)

+Maya George is a PhD candidate in Biochemistry at McMaster University studying antibiotic resistance and antimicrobial discovery, with a focus on mycobacterial infections like tuberculosis (TB).
 Maya's passion for science communication began during the COVID-19 pandemic, when she launched an Instagram page, @asistainscience (now @microbeswithmaya), to make science more accessible and relatable.
 Through her platform, she highlights the importance of diversity in science and healthcare, while raising awareness about disparities within the field.
+Outside of research, Maya enjoys traveling, cooking, and attending spin classes.

-Amanda Ball
+Amanda Ball (she/her)

 Amanda has a background in biology and environmental conservation and is now an MSc. student in Integrative Biology at the University of Guelph studying mental health among university students.
 In her spare time, she enjoys teaching and learning from her Girl Guides about the world around them.
 Amanda is passionate about making science accessible for all, including those with disabilities and those who are typically under-represented in science.
 She hopes to pursue a career in higher education, supporting faculty in their teaching practises.